 In Red Road, on the other hand, Jackie leaves the safety of her multiscreen workstation and enters the other side of the cameras.
 Changing positions between observing and being observed, she investigates the complex and confusing emotions and feelings of surveillance culture, and arguably of contemporary media culture more generally.
 Jackie is not just a Peeping Tom.
 As a new aesthetic figure, she explores the complex, emotional relationship we have to our cameras and screens.

 The contemporary neurothriller brings us more directly in touch with the emotional processes in our brains that connect us to the world and to other people.
-It is as if, with characters such as Jackie, we fall through the rabbit hole of a neuronal wonderland, while ‘Sensing Alices’ guide us through dynamic and confusing adventures of the emotions and feelings on the screen.Make a donation
+It is as if, with characters such as Jackie, we fall through the rabbit hole of a neuronal wonderland, while ‘Sensing Alices’ guide us through dynamic and confusing adventures of the emotions and feelings on the screen.Support Aeon: make a one-off donation